 \subsection{Isolated Sign Language Recognition}

-For isolated sign language recognition (ISLR), the task of classifying a short video of a single sign, we compare a range of approaches for using SHuBERT, including learning LoRA adapters~\cite{hu2022lora}, fully fine-tuning, and joint multi-task training on multiple ISLR datasets.
-Unless otherwise specified, for all experiments, we train for 125 epochs with a batch size of 128 and perform early stopping according to validation results.
-We use an Adam optimizer \cite{Kingma2014AdamAM} with a learning rate of $10^{-4}$ and a weight decay of $10^{-4}$.
-For adapting SHuBERT to classification tasks, we first average SHuBERT representations across the time dimension and add a batch-norm layer followed by a linear layer as the classification head.
+For isolated sign language recognition (ISLR), the task of classifying a short video of a single sign, we include results for SHuBERT adapted with LoRA adapters~\cite{hu2022lora}.
+Unless otherwise specified, for all experiments, we train for 125 epochs with a batch size of 128 and perform early stopping according to validation results (R@1/P-I).
+We use an Adam optimizer \cite{kingma2014adam} with a learning rate of $10^{-4}$ and weight decay of $10^{-4}$.
+For classification tasks, we first average SHuBERT representations across the time dimension and add a batch-norm layer followed by a linear layer as the classification head.

-For LoRA training, we learn a rank-1 LoRA module for each linear layer in SHuBERT while keeping all the other weights frozen, increasing by only 0.197\% the number of parameters.
+For LoRA training, we learn a rank-1 LoRA module for each linear layer in SHuBERT while keeping all the other weights frozen, resulting in training only 0.2\% of the number of parameters of the original model.